Three Mile Island Nuclear Power Plant Shuts Down

 Three Mile Island nuclear power plant in Pennsylvania stopped producing electricity at noon on Friday, part of Exelon Corp.'s plan to close and decommission the plant over the next 60 years.

-The closure comes 40 years after the partial meltdown of TMI's reactor 2 — the nation's worst commercial nuclear accident — that left the plant with only one working reactor.
+The closure comes 40 years after the partial meltdown of the plant's reactor No. 2 — the nation's worst commercial nuclear accident — left the plant with only one working reactor.

 Tens of thousands evacuated amid uncertainty about the accident.
 Some radiation was released, but officials said it was within acceptable levels.
 Yet many who live in the area are convinced that their health problems in later years were related to the accident.